|

 An army under Shi Dakai is sent to Jiangxi, who takes most of the Provence with the help of triad forces from Guangdong.
 Only an area around Nanchang and Lake Poyang remains in Qing hands.
 Jiangxi becomes a great food source for the Taipings .

-After the Battle of Hukou, Jiangxi in 1855, Gen. Zeng Guofan considered suicide after losses to the Taiping Gen.Shi Dakai.
-Left, state of Gen.Zeng, right, mausoleum for the Qing soldiers and sailors lost in the naval battle, where the Taipings were able destroy many Qing ships at the meeting of the Yangtze River and Boyang Lake .
+Gen. Zeng Guofan tried to take Jiujang with his navy by sailing on Poyang lake, China's largest freshwater lake .
+The Taipings split his navy in half, half trapped on Lake Poyang, the other half on the Yangtze river.
+The fleet on the Yangtze rived was wiped out .
+After the Battle of Hukou 湖口, Jiangxi in 1855, Gen. Zeng Guofan considered suicide after losses to the Taiping Gen.Shi Dakai.
+Top, state of Gen.Zeng, bottom mausoleum for the Qing soldiers and sailors lost in the naval battle, where the Taipings were able destroy many Qing ships at the meeting of the Yangtze River and Poyang Lake .
+Afterwards, the Taiping were able to take Wuhan for the third time in April 1855 .

 |